 On digital or hardcopy site imagery, at a scale 1:6000 to 1:8000, identify the approximate center of the AA.
-In each of the four cardinal compass directions, draw a straight transect line from the center of the AA to a point 500 m from the AA boundary.
+In each of the four cardinal compass directions, draw a straight transect line from edge of the AA boundary (in line with the center of the AA) to a point 500 m from the AA boundary.
 Estimate the percentage of the 500-m segment of each transect line outside the AA that passes through wetland or other aquatic habitat, including open water.
 Include a 30 m buffer around vernal pool systems and individual vernal pools in the estimation of aquatic habitat.
 For all other wetland types in the VP system (swales, etc.) include a 5 m buffer.
 Areas dedicated to flood control but not otherwise mapped as aquatic habitat or not otherwise exhibiting characteristics of aquatic habitat in aerial imagery should not be identified as aquatic areas.
 Use Worksheet 1 below to record these estimates.
 Ignore any aquatic area that intercepts less than 5m of a line.